MJ Melendez Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 27th-ranked team ERA among all MLB pitching staffs (4.95).
+- The White Sox have a 4.95 team ERA that ranks 26th across all league pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (190 total, 1.4 per game).
+- White Sox pitchers combine to give up 193 total home runs at a rate of 1.4 per game (fourth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.